drmsmith/covR/README.md

 # covR
 An evaluation of how COVID-19 responses impact antibiotic resistance, built upon a deterministic, compartmental transmission model describing co-circulation of SARS-CoV-2 and competing strains of commensal bacteria in a healthcare facility population.

 This R code supports Smith et al., (2022).
-Collateral impacts of COVID-19 on the nosocomial spread of antibiotic resistance: A modelling study.
+Collateral impacts of pandemic COVID-19 drive the nosocomial spread of antibiotic resistance.

 All code was developed, tested and run using Rv3.6.0